 But there can be exemptions to these safety rules.
 For example, a 14-year-old without a boater safety education course could legally operate a Waverunner, assuming he or she was operating in a private lake or pond or if the operator was accompanied by a passenger who was at least 18 and had either taken the course or was exempt from it.
 It’s also allowable within the first 90 days from the date of purchase, which seems to us the most dangerous.
 The idea is to give boaters time to take the course.
 However, lack of inexperience with the vessel is one of the top contributing factors to personal watercraft crashes, according to the Florida Fish & Wildlife Conservation Commission.

-In 28 percent of all personal watercraft accidents in 2013, the agency reports operators were 21 or under (8 percent were between the ages of 14 and 17).
+In 28 percent of all personal watercraft accidents in a recent year, the agency reports operators were 21 or under (8 percent were between the ages of 14 and 17).
 Plus, in 42 percent of all accidents involving these type of vessels, operators had less than 10 hours of experience.
 Additionally, 59 percent of operators involved in accidents said they had no boater education.

 Boaters who have no education are more likely to crash not only because they are unfamiliar with the craft, but they are often not up to speed on the “rules of the road.”
 Florida’s boating scene is a lively one, and it’s rare that a vessel won’t be sharing water space with another.
 Chances of a collision increase when one operator is unfamiliar with his or her responsibilities in the course of an encounter.